We had a quick chat with Joel from Comida Do Sul just now about the important stuff. Food, dogs, surfing and…….

 For these reasons I hope to help others find the real enjoyment involved with building their own sound devices.
 Modular synths are the perfect DIY musicians tool which is why they appear in all types of genres, from Punk to Classical, since the 60s.
 Plus Andrews designs are way cray-cray and are super addictive… Like datura but without the aftertaste.

-Me: What skills does someone need to have, in order to get a good experience out of your course and is there any background homework that someone could do, if they wanted to hit the ground running?cable
+Me: What skills does someone need to have, in order to get a good experience out of your course and is there any background homework that someone could do, if they wanted to hit the ground running?

 Nathan: Newcomers to our workshops are always welcome, we have complete beginners arrive without any soldering experience at all and by the end of the night they leave with a functioning module.
 It’s easy and after a few evenings they rarely need any guidance.
 No previous experience or homework is necessary outside of enthusiasm for the hobby.